|

 and optical properties (plasma radiation losses, refractive index

 and absorptivity of laser radiation) for this multi-component plasma.
+Investigation of laser radiation (CO2,

 Nd-YAG - lasers) absorption and reflection by the metal surface (with